bastibe/python-soundfile/README.rst

 Prerequisites
 -------------

 You need to have libsndfile installed in order to use PySoundFile.
-You can download libsndfile from its website_.
+On Unix, use your package manager to install libsndfile.
+You can download libsndfile binaries for Windows from its website_.
 On Windows, you need to rename the library to "sndfile.dll" and put it into a path reachable by Python.
 One way to do that is to put sndfile.dll into the ``lib`` directory in your Python installation.

 .. _website: http://www.mega-nerd.com/libsndfile/#Download